andrewdownie/local_dev_settings/frequently-used-hotkeys.md

 ## Custom mouse macros
 - change scroll wheel left to Ctrl+Windows+Left (move one virtual desktop to the left)
 - change scroll wheel right to Ctrl+Windows+Right (move one virtual desktop to the left)
 - change DPI button to Windows+Tab (Virtual Desktop taskview)

+- if you are using the Autohotkey setup mentioned above, bind scroll wheel left to left windows, and scroll wheel right to right windows

 ## Postman
 - Ctrl + enter to send current request